BIG-SA/BASH-Intro-2018/notes/4_bash_scripting.md

     #!/bin/bash

-    # If you havent already, change into the files directory in the "BashWk4" diectory
+    # If you haven't already, change into the files directory in the "BashWk4" diectory
     #cd ./files

     # Read the input file in my current directory into a variable